 Television “Television”

-While there is undoubtedly some truth in every one of those tales, today they sound more like New York City fables than like facts or history.
+While there is obviously some truth in every one of those stories, today they sound more like New York City fables than facts.
 Five decades after they were born, Television is part science fiction and part film noir.
 Semi-legendary but mostly unknowable.
 They mean so much to so few.
 And, whatever it is that Television has come to signify, it simply cannot be extricated from their scene, their city, and, ultimately, their inscrutable lead singer.

 Tom Verlaine is among the most confounding frontmen in twentieth century music.
 He makes Jeff Mangum seem extroverted and Glenn Gould seem like a good hang.
 By his own admission, Verlaine wants his own image and story to disappear from his music.
 He is violently anti-careerist.
 He is bored, boring and avoidant in his rare interviews and he cowers in publicity photos.
 In conversation and in concert, he seems interested in sound and tone, but less so in the songs themselves, and not at all in the audience.
 It is a matter of record that Tom Verlaine has lived in New York most of his life and, briefly, while in his thirties, in London.
 What is much less clear is how a seventy year old man who sold relatively few records and released very little music since the age of forty-three has sustained himself since his legendary brush with sub-popularity.